lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 proxying for HTTPS communication.

 See [Tailscale Funnel][tailscale_info_funnel] for more information.

-> **Note:** _This is an alpha feature that is invite only.
-Please go to Tailscale's [Settings / Feature Previews page][tailscale_feature], and under the Funnel section check that you are invited and have access to this feature._

 1. Navigate to the [Access controls page][tailscale_acls] of the admin console, and add the below policy entries to the policy file. **Note**: _Replace